mediacloud/backend/doc/Logging.markdown

 log4perl.oneMessagePerAppender = 1
 ```

-The following logging calls are defined in and exported from MediaWords::CommonLibs: FATAL ERROR WARN INFO DEBUG TRACE.
+The following log4perl calls are defined in and exported from MediaWords::CommonLibs:

+FATAL ERROR WARN INFO DEBUG TRACE LOGDIE LOGWARN LOGCARP LOGCLUCK LOGCONFESS LOGCROAK

 To log, just invoked the function for the appropriate logging level, for example: